tiquasar/flutter_restcountriesapi_app/README.md

 # Countries Explore Flutter App( FLUTTER AND RESTCOUNTRIES API )
 <h4>THE REPOSITORY HAS BEEN UPDATED AS THE TASK SUBMISSION DEADLINE WAS EXTENDED</h4>
-A COUNTRY EXPLORING APP IN FLUTTER.<br>
+COUNTRY EXPLORE APP IN FLUTTER.<br>
 App demo screen recording has been added to the main repository<br>
 Steps to RUN THE APP:<br>
 1.)
 Fetch the repository<br>